 Authors also include Nicholas Wilkerson, a former Hopkins undergraduate and current graduate student at Atlantic Veterinary College, and Jeremy Miller, a graduate student at Johns Hopkins.

 The work was supported by the National Science Foundation Graduate Research Fellowship Program and National Institutes of Health grant R35GM124883.

-We would like to say thanks to the author of this write-up for this incredible content
+We would love to say thanks to the author of this write-up for this awesome web content

 Spiders’ web secrets unraveled